LANarea/SPLRequest/README.md

 ---

-Get all available songs via this operator:
+Get all available songs via the getAllSongs() method:

 ```
 $results = $spl->getAllSongs(); // returns an array of all songs